Abelian Surfaces over totally real fields are Potentially Modular: Introduction

 After this discussion of Artin's conjecture, we return to the paramodular conjecture.
 We first assume that $F = \Q$ and fix a prime $p$.
 We assume that $A$ has ordinary good reduction at $p$ so that

 where, additionally, we assume that $\alphabar \ne \betabar$.
 (The Weil bounds together with the Cebotarev density theorem guarantee an ample source of such primes~$p$.)
-Tilouine and his collaborators~\cite{Til1,Til2,Til3,Til4,MR2234862,Til5} developed modularity lifting results for~$\GSp_4/\Q$ in regular weight.
-In the case of Hodge--Tate weights $(0,0,1,1)$, the paper ~\cite{MR2783930} applied these techniques to ordinary $p$-adic modular forms of weight $2$ to produce (under technical assumptions) two $p$-adic eigenforms $f_\alpha$ and $f_\beta$ associated to $A$.
+Tilouine and his collaborators~\cite{Til1,Til2,Til3,Til4,MR2234862, MR2264659, Til5} developed modularity lifting results for~$\GSp_4/\Q$ in regular weight.
+In the case of Hodge--Tate weights $(0,0,1,1)$, the paper ~\cite{MR2920881} applied these techniques to ordinary $p$-adic modular forms of weight $2$ to produce (under technical assumptions) two $p$-adic eigenforms $f_\alpha$ and $f_\beta$ associated to $A$ (see also \cite{MR2264659, MR3025747}, where the case of certain $\mathrm{GSp}_4$-type abelian varieties is treated).

 Similarly to the case of $\mathrm{GL}_2/\Q$, an ordinary $p$-adic modular form of weight $2$ has a Galois representation whose restriction to inertia at $p$ has the shape:

 Such a form should be classical if and only if its Galois representation is de Rham --- equivalently: $\star_1= \star_2 = 0$ (because of the symplectic structure, the vanishing of~$\star_1$ is equivalent to the vanishing of~$\star_2$).